Michael Flynn Jr. Investigation: FBI Reportedly Wants Flynn Sr. To Turn On Trump, Leading To Impeachment

 The end result could be criminal charges against Donald Trump and ultimately impeachment, legal experts noted.

 That is a tactic Robert Mueller used to success in his famous prosecution of Enron, the New York Times noted.
-As then-FBI director, Mueller went after wife of company CFO Andrew Fastow, charging her with tax evasion for reportedly helping hide money pilfered from the company.
-That led Fastow to turn on the company’s other executives in order to spare his wife a harsher sentence, leading to more prosecutions.
+As then-FBI director, Mueller went after the wife of company CFO Andrew Fastow, charging her with tax evasion for reportedly helping hide money pilfered from the company.
+That led Fastow to turn on the company’s other executives to spare his wife a harsher sentence, leading to more prosecutions.

 Michael Flynn Jr. has already had a difficult relationship with Donald Trump, Mother Jones noted.
-Flynn Jr. was originally included on Trump’s transition team, but was fired by the president-elect in December after Trump reportedly became irritated by Flynn’s promotion of a conspiracy theory claiming that Hillary Clinton was involved in a child sex-trafficking ring.
+Flynn Jr. was originally included on Trump’s transition team but was fired by the president-elect in December after Trump reportedly became irritated by Flynn’s promotion of a conspiracy theory claiming that Hillary Clinton was involved in a child sex-trafficking ring.

 Dem lawmakers say Flynn illegally concealed foreign contacts and trips during security clearance renewal process https://t.co/5pLu28vaWg pic.twitter.com/vanefFRHb7